Haeju rakusam

-The Haeju rakusam is a tree of the variety Taxodium distichum, growing in Haeju, South Hwanghae Province of North Korea.
+The Haeju rakusam is a tree of the species Taxodium distichum, growing in Haeju, South Hwanghae Province of North Korea.
 The tree is believed to have been planted in 1931.
 It is 21.3m tall, with a crown width of 7.3m, growing straight with a red-brown bark.
 It was listed as living monument of North Korea No. 125 in February 1980.